NZNOG/website/_conferences/nznog-2022/talks.md

 Reinhart is Director of Technology, Office of the CTO, Imperva

 Experienced Cyber Security & IT professional with a demonstrated history of working in technology advisory, architecture, solution design and pre-sales roles.
 Strong background in all facets of IT majoring in Data Security & Communications with a Bachelor of Computer Science from RMIT University.

+## Conrad Bullock & Noel Thompson

+Arista

+_The Road to 800G and Beyond_

+With the ever increasing demand for more bandwidth, the three most important attributes for optics are cost, power, and compatibility.
+In this presentation we will briefly review 400G (including 400G-ZR, ZR+ and OpenZR+), and then discuss how the transition to 800G and 1600G optics will enable networks to evolve in the most cost effective, power efficient and compatible fashion.

+Conrad Bullock is a Wellington-based Systems Engineer at Arista Networks.
+He has recently joined Arista after roles at Citrix and 15 years at Cisco Systems concentrating on Data Centre solutions.

+Noel Thompson is based out of Auckland as a System Engineer at Arista Networks.
+He has been with Arista for 2 years, previously with Cisco.
+Noel has a background with service provider networks and Data Centre.

 ## Hamid Maani
 Hawaiki